Instructions for

 Note: If your client has DPoP enabled, then you can't add or modify the cnf claim using token inline hooks.

-Make a request to a non-Okta resource
+Make a request to a DPoP-protected resource

 Now that you have a DPoP-bound access token, you can make requests to DPoP-protected resources.
-The following example request displays the DPoP-bound access token in the Authorization header and the DPoP proof JWT in the DPoP header.
-Values are truncated for brevity.

 Validate token and DPoP header